MaximilianHanussek/BOOTABLE/README.md

 - Username: root
 - Password: rootdenbi

-After the login please change the password of the user `centos` via the passwd command to anyone you like.
+After the login please change the password of the user `centos` via the passwd command to any you like.
 Afterwards logout and login to the virtual machine as user `centos` with the password you have entered before.
 Change into the home directory (`/home/centos/`), where you will find all tools already installed.
 Start the benchmarks by running the following command: